Make a Patchwork Pillow Cover with Little House on the Prairie® Fabrics (no pattern needed)

 As you know, I collect vintage linens and I’m always looking for a way to showcase the handwork from generations past.
 I had a serendipity moment at the end of October.
 First, I was invited to participate in Little House on the Prairie® Andover Fabrics Collection kickoff.
 I received 5 fat quarters in the mail and was given the challenge to make something.
 Then, last week at Ikea, I came across the FJADRAR feather pillow inserts for $7CND each.
-I brought home 2 because I thought they’d be the perfect foil for working with the pretty calicos and prints inspired by my favorite books.
+I brought home 2 because I thought they’d be the perfect foil for working with the pretty calicos and prints inspired by my favourite books.
 Challenge accepted.

 (Affiliate) You can find Little House on the Prairie fabrics and quilt kits at Craftsy.